zbal/zabbix/README.md

 Get data from varnishstat

 ## column-reader
 Allows you to read any file and any column from it.
-Extremely useful to get data from /proc, /sys, other files which are providing column-base which are not world-readable.
+Extremely useful to get data from /proc, /sys, other files which are providing column-based data which are not world-readable.

 ## log-match
 Allows you to match data in logs and give you counts based on REGEX.
 For instance, allows you to get count of return codes for 2xx, 3xx, 4xx, 5xx in web-logs, or anything kind of logs (varnish, etc.).